Update you browser

 Olesea Bortniac, Shahwali Shayan and Tao Xie from MA Digital Direction are pushing the boundaries of creativity in their immersive art residency at Frameless

-Olesea Bortniac, Shahwali Shayan and Tao Xie are bringing their skills as digital storytellers to Samsara, a new digital residency supported by the Royal College of Art, at Frameless – one of London’s newest immersive art experiences.
-The residency is all about bringing emerging digital artists to new audiences through a collaborative group exhibition.
+Olesea Bortniac, Shahwali Shayan and Tao Xie are using their skills as digital storytellers for Samsara, a new digital residency supported by the Royal College of Art, at Frameless – one of London’s newest immersive art experiences.
+The residency is all about bringing emerging digital artists to new audiences in a collaborative group exhibition.
 “Watching diverse audiences immersing themselves in narratives we have crafted has been a truly fascinating and rewarding experience,” Shahwali told us.

 “The RCA has played a pivotal role in my journey.”